 Resource connector

-Providing resources is part of a social worker’s job description.
+Providing resources is part of a social work worker’s description.
 Their knowledge of available services and deep understanding of individual and community needs make them the right professionals to bridge the gap between necessities and provisions.

 The effectiveness of social workers in connecting communities is evident in the aftermath of natural disasters.
-In the wake of Hurricane Katrina in 2005, social workers helped affected families and communities locate temporary housing, medical services and financial aid for rebuilding efforts.
+In the wake of Hurricane Katrina in 2005, social workers helped affected families and communities locate temporary housing, medical services, and financial aid for rebuilding efforts.

 They can also use resources to address high unemployment rates in urban communities.
-They may collaborate with local businesses to set up job fairs or skills training workshops to solve skills deficits.
+They may collaborate with local businesses to set up job fairs or training workshops to solve skills deficits.
 They work to link individuals with potential job opportunities and give them the skills they need to secure and retain these positions without overstressing themselves.

 Social justice warrior